 NGRREC has a range of research labs students will have the opportunity to work in, which house equipment such as water analytics, climate chambers, aquarium arrays, and more.

-Projects can include fieldwork - from local wetlands to conservation areas - and study any aspect of the wetland ecosystem from water and soil quality to plastic pollution.
+Projects can include fieldwork - from local wetlands to conservation areas - and study any aspect of the wetland ecosystem, from water and soil quality to plastic pollution.

-Our program also has a strong focus on career development including a career panel, workshops and many opportunities to interact with NGRREC staff from our Research, Education and Outreach divisions.
+Our program also has a strong focus on career development, including a career panel, workshops and many opportunities to interact with NGRREC staff from our Research, Education and Outreach divisions.

-The program will provide financial benefits to students including:
+The program will provide financial benefits to students, including:

 Weekly activities include lectures focusing on current theory and practices of wetland science, as well as professional development workshops in scientific communication, manuscript preparation, career panel, research poster development and discussion of environmental racism and diversity, equity, accessibility and inclusivity in STEM.

-The REU program will culminate on the second to last day with a research symposium where students will present their work to local, regional and visiting scientists, students and other interested participants.
+The REU program will culminate on the second to last day with a research symposium where students present their work to local, regional and visiting scientists, students and other interested participants.